everx-labs/TonNfcClientAndroid/README.md

   		void resolve(Object value);
 	}

+To use you must override NfcRejecter and NfcResolver interfaces.

+For example let's look at operation getMaxPinTries.
+Previously we tried it already.
+There are two functions for it.

+	public String getMaxPinTriesAndGetJson() throws Exception

+	public void getMaxPinTries(final NfcCallback callback)

+Example of work with NfcCallback.

+	import com.facebook.react.bridge.Promise;
+	...
+	cardCoinManagerNfcApi.getMaxPinTries(NfcCallback(promise::resolve, promise::reject));

 ## Full functions list

 The full list of functions provided by the library to communicate with the card you will find [here](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/docs/FuntionsList.md)